Ralph-Lee/blog/this-dev-job-advertisement-sucks.md

 ### My Takeaway

-The company's hiring message is loud and obnoxious because they are desperate.
+I get the feeling that the company's hiring message is loud and obnoxious because they are desperate.
 Their dude-bro culture appearance limits the candidates they can attract, so they double down on that attribute of their company.

-The message is necessarily loud because there is little substance behind the bluster.
+I wonder why the message is loud and blustery.
+Does their job advert show that the role has *a lot*, or rather *little* career and company culture value to offer to candidates?

-I'm not saying the company's culture is dude-bro; only that it appears so based on the messaging they use.
+I'm not saying the company's culture is dude-bro; only that it appears so, based on the messaging they use.

 ### How To Fix This Mess